meilisearch/documentation/resources/howtos/search_bar_for_docs.md

 There are [other ways to install MeiliSearch](/guides/introduction/quick_start_guide.md#download-and-launch).

-MeiliSearch is open-source and can run either on you server or on any cloud provider.
+MeiliSearch is open-source and can run either on your server or on any cloud provider.

 ::: note